 How much fun can you have for $10 these days?
 Quite a lot if you know where to find it.
-From exploring the Inside Out exhibition at Melbourne Museum to a crafty cocktail, here’s the lowdown on the loose-change high life.
+From catching an art house flick to enjoying a crafty cocktail, here’s the lowdown on the loose-change high life.

 1. Mid-week margaritas at Hello José, espresso martini happy hour at Melbourne Public and Spritz Sundays at Good Heavens rooftop